matsurinoyama/matsurinoyama/README.md

 ## Hey there!👋🏽

-- 💼 Currently looking for work in the multimedia space
+- 🛫 Currently preparing to start my studies in Japan (ETA: April 2024)
 - 🚧 Currently developing my portfolio site in Svelte
-- ✍ Planning to start my correspondence degree in design informatics in Japan from April 2024

 ### Languages: